 Polyurethane is probably the most used top finish and many pros pour it along the floor and then spread it with an 18-inch lamb’s wool applicator.
 A better way for the do-it-yourselfer is to roll on the polyurethane using a foam roller, preferably a high-density foam roller.
 The coat will be thin, even, and will quickly dry to a glassy smooth finish.

 Begin your applications along the wall opposite the door you intend to exit.
 Work in parallel rows toward the wall with the door.
 When you get close, you will have to change your work pattern and work from the end walls toward the door.
 This makes it tough to achieve uninterrupted smoothing strokes, so apply a little extra poly and count on its self-leveling properties for a smooth finish.

 You should always follow the instructions of the materials that you are using.
 It goes without saying that you should be careful when lifting equipment and working on the floor.
 Like any other home improvement project, you will need to take precautions to avoid back injury when transporting sanders from the rental store to your house (or upstairs) by always having a helper.
 Use ramps to move the machine whenever possible.
 Similarly, get help moving heavy furniture out of the room.
 You also need to use proper form when bent over sanding, applying varnish or cleaning up throughout the project.

 As you can see, refinishing a hardwood floor is a multistep process that can last for several days.
 Plus, each step must be done perfectly for a satisfactory outcome.
 There are no shortcuts and it is back-breaking work.
 That is why we recommend that you hire a professional rather than attempt to do it yourself.
-West Coast Floor Company is a much thought-after hardwood floor refinishing specialist that makes their services available in the entire San Francisco East Bay.
+West Coast Floor Company is a much thought-after hardwood floor refinishing specialist that makes their services available in the San Francisco Bay.
 Give us a call for an estimate at (707) 864-2199.